maks-io/google-sheets-data-fetcher/README.md

 - no api key required
 - fetch multiple sheets and/or "sub sheets" at once
+- output as json objects or csv
-- write data to separate output json files
+- write data to separate output files
 - 2 usages:
   - as classical package/dependency
   - via cli/command line
-- small package size ( < 35kB )
+- small package size ( < 40kB )
 - written in typescript
 - tested via Jest